-- (1) The examinee has passed the Master's examination if he/she has obtained 120 credits.
-This requires students to have passed all module examinations required and to have obtained a grade of at least "sufficient" for the Master's thesis and the final oral examination. - The examinee has failed the Master's examination if one of the examinations stated in subsection 1 has been irreversibly evaluated as "insufficient" or is irreversibly deemed "insufficient".
-Examinees are to be notified if they have failed the Master's examination.
+(1) The examinee has passed the Master's examination if he/she has obtained 120 credits.
+This requires students to have passed all required module examinations and to have obtained a grade of at least "sufficient" for the Master's thesis and the final oral examination.

+(2) The examinee has failed the Master's examination if one of the examinations stated in subsection 1 has been irreversibly evaluated as "insufficient" or is irreversibly deemed "insufficient".
+Examinees are to be notified about having failed the Master's examination.
 This notification is to include information on legal remedies.
-After the student's removal from the register of students, the chairperson of the examination board will upon request issue a certified document listing the examinations and assessments taken by the student and their respective grades, as well as the examinations missing in order for the student to complete the Master's examination.
-This certification must include a statement that the student has irreversibly failed the Master's examination.
+After the student's removal from the register of students, the chairperson of the examination board will upon request issue a certified document, listing the examinations and assessments taken by the student and their respective grades, as well as the examination must include a statement that the student has irreversibly failed the Master's examination.
 Upon request, the chairperson of the examination board will issue a document listing only the completed examinations and assessments and their respective grades.

-Section 31 Examination certificate; final cumulative grade
+Section 31 Examination certificate; final cumulative grade; diploma supplement

-- (1) Graduates are to receive a certificate on the passed Master's examination promptly, if possible within four weeks after the last examination.
-This examination certificate is to include the grades and credits for all module examinations, the topic of the Master's thesis, the grades and credits for the Master's thesis and the final oral examination, the final cumulative grade for the Master's examination and for transferred grades or recognized assessments from other universities the locations at which these assessments were completed. - (2) The final cumulative grade for the Master's examination is determined by the average of the grades for the module examinations, the Master's thesis and the final oral examination, which have been weighted by the corresponding credits.
+(1) Graduates are to receive a certificate on the passed Master's examination promptly, if possible within four weeks of the last examination.
+This examination certificate is to include the grades and credits for all module examinations, the topic of the Master's thesis, the grades and credits for the Master's thesis and the final oral examination, the final cumulative grade for the Master's examination and - for transferred grades or recognized assessments from other universities - the locations at which these assessments were completed.

-If the examinee has completed more courses than necessary and has passed them with a grade of at least "sufficient", the examinee may specify the grades that are to be included in the calculation of the final cumulative grade.
-All other courses are to be listed as additional courses.
+(2) The final grade for the Master's examination is determined by the average of the grades for the module examinations, the Master's thesis and the final oral examination, which have been weighted by the corresponding credits.

-- (3) As set down in section 23 (3), grades for additional courses are not accounted for in the calculation of the final cumulative grade. - (4) The examination certificate is to be signed by the chairperson of the examination board and is to bear the date of the day on which the last examination was completed. - (5) Graduates are to be handed out their Master's certificate along with the examination certificate, bearing the date stated on the latter.
-This certificate is to attest to the conferral of the Master's degree in compliance with section 2 (6). - (6) The Master's certificate is to be signed by the dean of the Faculty of Computer Science and Engineering Science and the chairperson of the examination board and is to bear the seal of Cologne University of Applied Sciences. - (7) Alongside the Master's and examination certificate, graduates are to receive an English-language diploma supplement, which corresponds to the guidelines and agreements of the German Rectors' Conference.
+(3) As stated in section 23 (3), grades for additional modules are not accounted for in the calculation of the final grade.

+(4) The examination certificate is to be signed by the chairperson of the examination board and is to bear the date of the day on which the last examination was completed.

+(5) Graduates are to be handed out their Master's certificate along with the examination certificate, bearing the date stated on the latter.
+The Master's certificate is to attest to the conferral of the Master's degree in compliance with section 2(6).

+(6) The Master's certificate is to be signed by the dean of the Faculty of Business, Economics and Law and the chairperson of the examination board and is to bear the seal of Technische Hochschule Köln (University of Applied Sciences).

+(7) In addition to the Master's and examination certificate, graduates are to receive a diploma supplement issued in English, which corresponds to the guidelines and agreements of the German Rectors' Conference.